codefordenver/owlet-api/README.md

 #### ngrok

-During developement you probably want to proxy request from and to `localhost` to contenful.
+During development you probably want to proxy request from and to `localhost` to contentful.
 For this you can use something like [ngrok](https://ngrok.com/) to tunnel the webhook responses:

 with ngrok installed (`brew cask install ngrok`)